dotnet/docs/docs/core/extensions/windows-service.md

 ## Publish the app

-To install the .NET Worker Service app as a Windows Service, it will need to be published as a single file executable.
+To create the .NET Worker Service app as a Windows Service, it will need to be published as a single file executable.

 :::code language="xml" source="snippets/workers/windows-service/App.WindowsService.csproj" highlight="7-11":::